 « Previous Page

 Support takes many forms.
 You can find support in seminars and groups led by professionals, in groups of others who have the same problem, and in your relationships with family and friends.

 If you have a support network, you will not feel as alone.
 You'll learn new ways to deal with your problem, and you may try harder to overcome it.
 Social support can play an important role in recovery.

+Self-help and support groups can be very helpful for some people.
 These groups usually consist of people with similar problems who meet to give support, practical advice, and encouragement to the people who participate in the group.

+Self-help and support groups are different from counseling sessions.
 These groups may last for only a few sessions or they may be ongoing.

 Self-help and support groups:

 Joining a self-help or support group does not take the place of counseling.
 Some people who attend these groups also need to participate in regular counseling sessions with a health professional.

 Here are some ways to find support groups.